Post-purchase product offers

 The following diagram illustrates a high-level customer flow for an app that uses a post-purchase checkout extension:

 The customer goes to the payment information page.

 (Optional) The extension makes a network call to your app server to obtain any data needed for the post-purchase page.
 The extension can store data in the browser's local storage, speeding up the time to the first render.

 renderto the payment information page.
 For

-true, all the required conditions must be met (for example, the customer's credit card must be vaulted before the post-purchase offer is displayed).
+true, all the required conditions must be met.
+For example, the customer's credit card must be vaulted before the post-purchase offer is displayed.

 The customer completes checkout.

-If render returned
+If render returns

 true, then the post-purchase page loads the Checkout::PostPurchase::Render extension point.
 Any stored data is directly available to the

 renderextension point.
-You app needs to call done to redirect the customer to the thank you page.
+You app needs to call

 App Bridge CheckoutAnchor link to section titled "App Bridge Checkout"